 Once the solvent has fully evaporated, place the oil into a syringe for easy use.
 RSO is thick, so if you find it hard to squeeze it out, place the syringe under very hot water to make the mixture less thick and easier to dispense.

-RSO was originally conceived because its creator experienced a miraculous recovery after using cannabis concentrate oil on his skin cancer.
-He claims the oil eliminated his cancer within four days!
-Physicians have since refused to credit cannabis oil as the reason for the ‘cure’, but have been unable to offer a concrete explanation.
+RSO originated because its creator used a cannabis concentrate oil on his skin cancer.
+He claims the oil eliminated his cancer within four days.
+As we’ve emphasized, however, these are still nothing more than anecdotal claims.
+In fact, most physicians would probably refuse to blatantly credit cannabis oil as the reason for the disappearance of Simpson’s cancerous growths.

-If you are a cancer patient or suffer from another medical condition that hasn’t responded positively to traditional medication, it is only natural to become desperate for a solution.
-Thousands of people claim that RSO helped them, but all we have to prove the effectiveness of the oil is anecdotal evidence.
+All in all, if you are a cancer patient or suffer from another medical condition that hasn’t responded positively to traditional medication, it is only natural to become desperate for a solution.
+Regardless, please be wary of blindly accepting any and all information that’s available out there online as the truth.
+It may well be that the Rick Simpson story and the anecdote on his RSO oil for cancer is true.
+However, there’s simply no clinical data that validates it.

-If you decide to take Rick Simpson Oil, make sure it is legal to use in your jurisdiction.
-Also, as it is extremely potent, begin with a very small dose to assess your tolerance before increasing the dosage as necessary.
+And lastly, if you decide to take Rick Simpson Oil, make sure it is legal in your state and/or city.
+Also, as RSO is extremely potent, begin with a very small dose to assess your tolerance before increasing as necessary.